2 Dozen Great White Sharks Spotted At Capitola Beach

 CAPITOLA (CBS SF) — About two dozen great white sharks reportedly showed up near a beach in Santa Cruz County this weekend in the latest shark sighting in the area.

-The latest sightings were in Capitola Saturday and Sunday at New Brighton State Beach.
+The latest sightings were in Capitola on Saturday and Sunday at New Brighton State Beach.

 “Holy cow that looks like a big fish,” a kayaker is heard saying in a video clip that showed one of the sharks..